john-science/mazes_of_erebor/README.md

 ### The Game - This Branch

-Navigate a nearly infinite number of unique mazes.

-1. Run the program and a maze is printed to an `ncurses` window.
+Navigate the great catacomb mazes under the Dwarf kingdom of Erebor.
+Each time you solve one maze, you can read the (procedurally generated) engravings of Dwarven history above the stairwell that leads down to the next maze.
+As a Dwarf, you will learn much about from these engravings; including why you are delving into these tombs.

+Each maze is unique and created just for you.

-2. Select your maze difficulty.
+1. Select your game difficulty.
+2. Story Intro
-3. Use arrow keys to naviage your maze.
+3. Use arrow keys to navigate the maze.
-4. When you read the end of a maze you will find yourself in a newer, larger maze.
-5. Type `q` to quit.
+4. At the end of each maze will be a stairwell down, engraved with the history of Tolkien's Dwarves.
+Try to gather hints about the goal of the game.
+5. Type 'q' to quit, or reach the bottom of the mountain and win the game.